 Property Attributes Notes AccessMode Alpha-numeric text (maximum 128 characters).
 Default: 1.
 Mandatory.
 Database key.
 The AccessMode states how an application has been accessed.
-Note • Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
-It is therefore best practice to treat this field as mandatory.
 DisplayName Alpha-numeric text (maximum 256 characters).
 Mandatory.
 Database key.
 The display name of the software as reported by the installer evidence and is part of the unique identifier for installer evidence.